leshark/Simple-DNS-tunneling-detector/README.md

 The script consists of these simple steps:
 1. Traffic dumps are read from the input directory
 2. Every file is processed in parallel with dpkt library
-3. Each packet in the dump is checked according to filtration algorithm
+3. Each packet in the dump is checked according to the filtration algorithm
 4. Results are written in the output directory (CSV) alongside with log file and stats (JSON)

-> note that to benefit the most from python multiprocessing, traffic dumps
+> Note that to benefit the most from Python multiprocessing, traffic dumps
 > should be approximately one size
 <br>

 ![](https://storage.geekclass.ru/images/21abe9fb-aaf0-4523-882f-4dd06c803da2.png)

 ### Filtration algorithm
-Filtration algorithm uses simple criteria which are presented in the picture below:
+The filtration algorithm uses simple criteria which are presented in the picture below:

 ![](https://storage.geekclass.ru/images/b6e0eea7-5a92-431d-bfa9-4ca1e451b71e.png)
-Note that result csv will have such headers:
+Note that the result CSV will have such headers:
 `pcap_name | packet_number | probability(100%, high, medium, low(?)) | reason`

 ### TODO
 Current improvement steps are available [here](https://github.com/leshark/Simple-DNS-tunneling-detector/projects/1)
 * Add some statistical analysis
-* Apply machine learning to find most suitable detection criteria
+* Apply machine learning to find the most suitable detection criteria
 * Rewrite in C++ for better speed

+> My humble attempt to rewrite it in C++ is [here](https://gitlab.com/leshark/dns_tunneling_detector/-/tree/master?ref_type=heads)

 ### Acknowledgments
 Special thanks to my hackathon teammates:
-* [archercreat](https://github.com/archercreat) - helped with code, whitelist implemetation
+* [archercreat](https://github.com/archercreat) - helped with code, whitelist implementation
-* [RussianCatYakov](https://github.com/RussianCatYakov) - theoretical support, chekers selection
+* [RussianCatYakov](https://github.com/RussianCatYakov) - theoretical support, checkers selection

 ### Things to read
 * H. (n.d.).
 IPoverDNS.
 Retrieved August 07, 2020, from https://sarwiki.informatik.hu-berlin.de/IPoverDNS